UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       :arg impulse: impulse vector.
       :type impulse: 3D Vector
       :arg local:

-         * False: you get the "global" impulse ie: relative to world coordinates with world orientation.
+         * False: get the "global" impulse ie: relative to world coordinates with world orientation.
-         * True: you get the "local" impulse ie: relative to local coordinates with object orientation.
+         * True: get the "local" impulse ie: relative to local coordinates with object orientation.

          Default to False if not passed.
       :type local: boolean